-TRS Plan 1 provides retirement, disability and death benefits.
+TRS Plan 1 provides retirement, disability, and death benefits.
 TRS 1 members were vested after the completion of five years of eligible service.
-Retirement benefits are determined as two percent of the average final compensation (AFC), for each year of service credit, up to a maximum of 60 percent, divided by twelve.
-The AFC is the total earnable compensation for the two consecutive highest-paid fiscal years, divided by two.
+Retirement benefits are calculated using 2% of the member's Average Final Compensation (AFC) times the member's years of service -up to a maximum of 60%.
+AFC is the average of the member's two consecutive highest-paid fiscal years.

 Members are eligible for retirement at any age after 30 years of service, or at the age of 60 with five years of service, or at the age of 55 with 25 years of service.
-Other benefits include temporary and permanent disability payments, an optional cost-of-living adjustment (COLA), and a one-time duty-related death benefit, if found eligible by the Washington Department of Labor and Industries.
+Other benefits include temporary and permanent disability payments, an optional cost-of-living adjustment (COLA).

-TRS Plan 2/3 provides retirement, disability and death benefits.
-Retirement benefits are determined as two percent of the average final compensation (AFC) per year of service for Plan 2 members and one percent of AFC for Plan 3 members.
-The AFC is the monthly average of the 60 consecutive highest-paid service credit months.
-There is no cap on years of service credit.
-Members are eligible for normal retirement at the age of 65 with at least five years of service credit.
+TRS Plan 2/3 provides retirement, disability, and death benefits.
+TRS Plan 2 members are vested after completing five years of eligible service.
+TRS Plan 3 members are vested in the defined benefit portion of their plan after 10 years of service or after five years of service if 12 months of that service are earned after age 44.
+Retirement benefits for Plan 2 are calculated using 2% of the member's Average Final Compensations (AFC) times the member's years of service.
+Retirement defined benefits for Plan 3 are calculated using 1% of AFC times the member's years of service.
+AFC is the monthly average of the member's 60 consecutive highest-paid service credit months.
+TRS Plan 2/3 has no cap on years of service credit.

+Members are eligible for retirement with a full benefit at age 65 with at least five years of service credit.
 Retirement before age 65 is considered an early retirement.
-TRS Plan 2/3 members, who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a reduced benefit.
+TRS Plan 2/3 members who have at least 20 years of service credit and are 55 years of age or older are eligible for early retirement with a reduced benefit.
+The benefit is reduced by a factor that varies according to age for each year before age 65.
+TRS Plan 2/3 retirement benefits are actuarially reduced to reflect the choice of a survivor benefit.